chrisbensen/micronaut/micronaut_example_parts/micronaut_example_parts.md

    The @Creator annotation is used on the constructor that will be used to instantiate the mapped entity and is also used to express required columns.
 In this case the name column is required and immutable whilst the age column is not and can be set independently using the setAge setter.

-1. Create the `OwnerRepository` classes:
+1. Repository interfaces allow you to implement queries.
+The CrudRepository interface takes two generic argument types.
+The first is the type of the entity, in this case Owner, and the second is the type of the ID, which is of type Long.
+Create the `OwnerRepository` classes:
    ```bash
    nano src/main/java/example/atp/repositories/OwnerRepository.java
    ```